The Kingston Trio

 and more!

-The Kingston Trio was one of the most prominent groups of the era’s pop-folk boom that started in 1958 with the release of their first album and its hit recording of “Tom Dooley”, which sold over three million copies as a single.
+The Kingston Trio was one of the most prominent groups of the pop-folk boom that began in 1958 with the release of their debut album and the hit single “Tom Dooley,” which sold more than three million copies.
+Cited as an influence by artists as diverse as Bob Dylan, Crosby, Stills & Nash, and The Eagles, as well as Steve Martin, Mumford & Sons, and The Avett Brothers, The Kingston Trio holds a unique and preeminent place in American musical history.

 MIKE MARVIN BIO